 - A running k8s Cluster.
 You can either run the clusters through Docker by enabling it on the Docker Desktop or you can setup the complete K8s ecosytem locally or on your server.
 You can follow this detailed guide to setup the k8s cluster locally on Windows or this guide if want to setup for Linux.

 - Kubectl CLI This is the guide to setup it on Windows and this guide for Linux.

-- Generate the certificates and keys for every user by using openssl and running make certs or the following script:-
+- Generate the certificates and keys for every user by using openssl and running the following script:-

 - Build the docker image from the Dockerfile manually by running the following command and then change the build version here and at the deployment file, as per the builds.

 Deploy the validation controller and the webhook on k8s cluster by running:-